rust-gamedev/arewegameyet/README.md

 categories = ["mycategory"]
 ```

-Extra keys can be added to items that are pulled from external data (e.g. to add a homepage URL, or override some of the fetched data).
+Extra keys can be added to items that are pulled from external data (e.g. to add
+a homepage URL, or override some of the fetched data).

 ### Enhance this website

-If you're comfortable with semantic-ui and Zola please reach out to us in the Issues with your enhancement ideas or just to state your willingness to contribute.
+If you're comfortable with semantic-ui and Zola please reach out to us in the
+Issues with your enhancement ideas or just to state your willingness to
+contribute.

+[awgy-issues]:

 ### Errors

-It's very likely there are mistakes around, if you find one please file an issue.
+It's very likely there are mistakes around, if you find one please file an
+issue.

 *Thanks for helping us map the Rust game development ecosystem!*